Xenoblade Chronicles 2: Story

 The group's search for a way past Ophion leads them to join forces with Mòrag, special inquisitor of Mor Ardain and elder sister of the Ardainian Emperor, Niall, and Zeke, prince of Tantal.
 In Tantal, the group battles Jin, who forces Pyra to surrender.
 While Azurda leads the group to the third Aegis sword to save Pyra, Malos siphons Pyra's power to regain his full strength.
 After the group finds the third sword, phantoms of Pyra's former Driver nearly kill Rex, but he is deemed worthy of the third sword.
-The group confronts Jin and Malos at the Cliffs of Morytha, during which Rex unlocks Pyra and Mythra's true form Pneuma.
+The group confronts Jin and Malos at the Cliffs of Morytha, during which Rex unlocks Pyra and Mythra's true form, Pneuma.
 Rex, now matched with Jin's power, forces Malos to summon Ophion, who knocks the group into Morytha, the devastated land beneath Cloud Sea.

 In Morytha, the group is forced to work with a weakened Jin.
 Malos' Driver, Amalthus, attacks by controlling various Titans.
 The group severs his connection to the Titans, only for him to kill all Torna members except Malos and Jin, with Jin defeating Amalthus as he dies.
-The group arrives in Elysium, which is revealed to be a long-dead wasteland, and meet the Architect, a scientist named Klaus who explains that he had discovered a device that sends objects into different dimensions, the use of which split his body in two and destroyed the old world.
+The group arrives in Elysium, which is revealed to be a long-dead wasteland, and meet the Architect, a scientist named Klaus who explains that he had discovered a device called the Conduit that sends objects into different dimensions, the use of which split his body in two and destroyed the old world.

 Sensing that his other half is about to die, which will result in his own death, Klaus sends the group to stop Malos, who was corrupted by Amalthus's malice and has obtained Aion.
 After Malos's defeat and death, Klaus dies, but not before granting Rex and the party a "final gift".
 Klaus's death causes Elysium to begin crumbling.
 Pneuma helps the group escape, but sacrifices herself to detonate the World Tree, preventing its debris from destroying Alrest.
 The group barely survives when Azurda, thanks to Pneuma, returns to his adult form and flies everyone down to Alrest.
-On returning to Alrest, the Cloud Sea fades to reveal a rejuvenated world, the Titans merging to form a new landmass.
-Afterwards, Pyra and Mythra are revived in separate bodies and reunite with Rex.
+On returning to Alrest, the Cloud Sea fades to reveal a rejuvenated world, with the Titans merging to form a new landmass.
+Pyra and Mythra are revived in separate bodies and reunite with Rex.